 In addition to the above metrics, when analyzing RCW caches we evaluate the hit rate H, the cache insertion rate I (fraction of requests that result in object insertions into the cache) as well as the insertion fraction I/(I + H), and the average number A of objects in the cache.
 The insertion fraction is an important measure of overhead; cache insertions consume node resources, but do not yield any benefit unless there are subsequent resulting cache hits.
-The average number of objects in the cache is used to match the cache capacity C
+The average number of objects in the cache capacity C of an LRU cache with similar performance.